rkiel/git-utilities/README.md

 feature end
 ```

-For example, the feature branch `rkiel-master-my-new-feature` will be deleted the `master` will be checked out.
+For example, the feature branch `rkiel-master-my-new-feature` will be deleted and the `master` will be checked out.